📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Digital tools

-Manually tracking cost prices per glass takes a lot of time.
-With an app like KitchenNmbrs, you automatically calculate your cost price per glass and immediately see what pour cost you're achieving.
-You just enter the purchase price and glass size, the rest is calculated.
+Manually tracking cost prices per glass takes considerable time.
+An app like KitchenNmbrs automatically calculates your cost price per glass and shows what pour cost you're achieving.
+You just enter the purchase price and glass size, and the rest gets calculated.

 How do you calculate cost price per glass? (step by step)